Also known as: knee circles, hanging knee circles, circular knee raise, knee raise circles, hanging knee rotations

 What is Around The World Knee Raise?

-The Around The World Knee Raise is a medium-level hanging core exercise where you circle your knees in a 90° tuck to target the core, shoulders, back and forearms.
-It builds rotational control, grip strength and shoulder stability while improving core coordination.
+Around The World Knee Raise is a hanging core exercise where you move your knees in a 90-degree circular path around the torso, engaging the core, shoulders, forearms, and upper back.
+It's a medium-level movement that challenges anti-rotation strength, grip, and shoulder stability.

 How to Do Around The World Knee Raise